b3nd3r-dev/mb-resume/README.md

 AS OF 9/7/20 - REVEIW WITH MAX
 Sticky footer
 ticker on hover scroll stops
+show tags and collabs already in use on update page

-collaborators field on right side = project details - link to github profiles little avatar or their name like discord TP in circle show tags and collabs already in use on update page
+COMPELTED -- collaborators field on right side = project details - link to github profiles little avatar or their name like discord TP in circle
 COMPLETED -- click email copies to clipboard - footer COMPLETED -- open link to new tabs not current COMPLETED -- sticky footer